ecankaya1/ActiveDirectoryLab/README.md

 - In the command line in PowerShell ISE type 'Set-ExecutionPolicy Unrestricted' hit enter and click yes to all. <br>
 - In the command line you want to change the directory where the AD_PS-Master folder is saved, type 'cd C:\Users\a-ecankaya\Desktop\AD_PS-Master', hit enter. <br>
 - If you type in 'ls' and hit enter you will see the 'names.txt' file is listed. <br>
-- In the toolbar, click play, this will run the script and lots of users will be created. (the script will set all the users usernames to their first intital of the first name and last name e.g. 'ecankaya' and the passwords to 'Password1') <br>
+- In the toolbar, click play, this will run the script and lots of users will be created. (the script will set all the users usernames to their first initial of the first name and last name e.g. 'ecankaya' and the passwords to 'Password1') <br>

 ![PS Script](https://github.com/ecankaya1/ActiveDirectoryLab/blob/main/Images/PS%20Users%20Script.png)